Champions League final referee keeps job after apologizing for ties to far-right leader

 “Based on the information provided, UEFA confirms that Mr. Marciniak will fulfil his role as the referee for the 2023 UEFA Champions League final,” the European soccer body said.

-Marciniak also had been supported by Poland's government on Friday as UEFA considered removing him from next week's match in Istanbul.
+Marciniak is widely seen as the world's best referee and was supported Friday by Poland's government as UEFA considered removing him from next week's match in Istanbul.
 Polish media reported that Marciniak had been dropped by UEFA but efforts were being made to restore him.

 Marciniak wrote on his Instagram account late Thursday that he "never supported nor legitimized any political party, organization or individual politician."